Patcham Juniors' Climate Action Plan

 - carrying on class and school projects to monitor Emissions & Energy Consumption of the school, Biodiversity & Wildlife on site, and Water impact;

-- increasing the number of activities to reduce Waste, use of signle-use plastic, and increase Biodiversity;
+- increasing the number of activities to reduce Waste, use of single-use plastic, and increase Biodiversity;

-- applying for national and local funds to revamp the Millenium Trail focusing on sensory needs, mental-health & wellbeing benefits and on education, and to run regolar Forest School sessions/ outdoor lessons;
+- applying for national and local funds to revamp the Milenium Trail focusing on sensory needs, mental-health & wellbeing benefits and on education, and to run regular Forest School sessions/ outdoor lessons;

 - hosting new events such as "Toy & Clothing Swap", and making the ones we already have in place more sustainable and as close to Zero Waste as possible;